cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## Secure admin protocols
 - Make sure that only SSH is enabled and allowed to do remote admin tasks on the server(s);
-  - Block/disable other protocols, otherwise, at least temporarily.
+  - Block/disable other remote admin protocols, otherwise, at least temporarily.

 ## Temporary SOC protection